PyWAsP tutorial 4 PyWAsP - PyWake integration

 import windkit as wk

-It is common to make a short alias of a package when importing it, using the syntax import [package] as [short alias for package]; for example you can see import pywasp as pw above.
-The functions and classes of imported packages must be accessed through explicitly typing the package name or alias; e.g., np.cos(3.14) will use the cosine function from numpy.
+It is common to make a short alias of the package when importing using the import - as - syntax.
+The functions and classes of imported packages must be accessed through explicitly typing the package name or alias, e.g. np.cos(3.14) will use the cosine function from numpy.

 [2]: